seheon-oh/baygaud-PI/README.md

 4. Running baygaud_classify.py

-		--> After all or some of the baygaud processes are completed, you can combine the segments to produce 2D FITS maps.
+		--> After completing some or all of the Baygaud processes, you can combine the segments to create 2D FITS maps.

 		(baygaud_PI) [seheon@sejong00] python3 baygaud_classify.py

-		--> This routine combines the segmented baygaud output (in binary format), and produces 2D maps in ‘FITS’ format which include the profile decomposition results.
-This will also produce the combined baygaud fit results in both ‘fits’ and ‘binary’ formats like ‘Baygaud_gfit_results.fits’ and ‘baygaud_gfit_results.npy’.
-Either of these files can be kept for backup.
+		--> This routine merges the segmented Baygaud output (in binary format) to create 2D maps in FITS format that contain the profile decomposition results.
+It also generates combined baygaud fit results in both FITS and binary formats, such as 'baygaud_gfit_results.fits' and 'baygaud_gfit_results.npy'.
+Either file can be saved for backup purposes.

 		--> In the working directory, as in _baygaud_params.py above,

 		# working directory where the input data cube is
 		'wdir':'/home/seheon/research/mhongoose/ngc2403'

-		--> A directory, 'baygaud_combined' will be created where the decomposed Gaussian components are.
-These Gaussian components (i.e., bulk, cool, wram, hot, non_bulk, psgfit, and sgfit or whatever else the one defined by the user) are classified by their kinematic properties setup as in_baygaud_params.py file.
+		--> A directory named 'baygaud_combined' will be created where the decomposed Gaussian components are stored.
+These Gaussian components (such as bulk, cool, warm, hot, non_bulk, psgfit, and sgfit, or any others defined by the user) are classified based on their kinematic properties set in the 'in_baygaud_params.py' file.

 		bulk
 		cool